TashaSkyUp/simple-ml-demo-1/docs/SESSION_MANAGEMENT.md

 ## How to Save a Session

 1. **Train Your Model**: Collect data and train your CNN as usual
-2. **Click "Save Session"**: Located in the Training Controls panel
+2. **Click "Save Session"**: Located in the Training Controls panel (blue button)
 3. **Wait for Processing**: The system will serialize model weights (may take a few seconds)
 4. **Download Automatically**: A timestamped JSON file will be downloaded

 ### Save Process Details
-- **Progress Feedback**: Button shows "Saving..." during weight serialization
+- **Progress Feedback**: Button shows "Saving..." during weight serialization and becomes disabled
 - **Automatic Naming**: Files are named `cnn_session_YYYY-MM-DD-HHMMSS.json`
-- **Comprehensive Summary**: Success message shows what was saved
+- **Comprehensive Summary**: Alert message shows detailed breakdown of what was saved:
+  - Architecture: Number of layers
+  - Training data: Number of samples
+  - Trained weights: Included/Not available
+  - Epochs: Number completed
+  - Loss history: Number of data points

 ## How to Load a Session

-1. **Click "Load Session"**: Located in the Training Controls panel
+1. **Click "Load Session"**: Located in the Training Controls panel (purple button)
-2. **Select File**: Choose a previously saved session JSON file
+2. **Select File**: Choose a previously saved session JSON file (.json files only)
 3. **Automatic Processing**:
    - Architecture loads immediately
+   - Training data loads immediately
    - Model reinitializes with new architecture
-   - Weights restore after 1-second delay (for model initialization)
+   - Weights restore after model is ready (with automatic retry mechanism)
 4. **Continue Training**: Pick up exactly where you left off

 ### Load Process Details
-- **Validation**: File structure is validated before loading
+- **Validation**: File structure is validated before loading (checks for required arrays)
-- **Graceful Fallback**: If weights fail to load, model uses random weights
+- **Graceful Fallback**: If weights fail to load, model uses random weights but continues
-- **Status Updates**: Clear messages indicate what was successfully restored
+- **Status Updates**: Alert messages indicate what was successfully restored
+- **Smart Retry**: System waits up to 5 seconds for model to be ready before loading weights

 ## Session File Format